 You have to get a handle on what you are responsible for in your life, so start writing.
 Create a list of your responsibilities and relationships.

-It might include your work and what it entails; your family responsibilities; your personal care needs, such as that massage or exercise; outside activities, such as church or your art guild.
+It might include your work and what it entails; your family responsibilities; your personal care needs, such as exercise or meditation; outside activities, such as church or your art guild.
+And today, it may have expanded because COVID brings with it other responsibilities.

 Keep in mind what your values are because they are critical here.